 If you’re just an employee, I honestly don’t think there’s much you can do to fix a dysfunctional organisation.
 You can use knowledge and awareness to help defend yourself, but if you’re constantly frustrated by your work environment, maybe you should consider quitting.
 Just like it’s hard to imagine dysfunctional organisations exist if you’ve never seen one, if you spend every day inside one it’s hard to imagine working anywhere else.
 It’s easy to absorb the company “culture” and believe that working for a large company is the most important thing for your career, even though it’s often easier to make a meaningful impact in a smaller company.
 Look at the people around you on the way to work and remember that none of them care one bit about the politics inside Big Corp.
 I’m consciously aware of these things and try to remind myself of them, but I’m still always amazed at the feeling I get when I finish a contract at a bad place.

 If you’re in a leadership position, there’s more you can do, but it’s a challenge.
 By far the most effective thing I’ve seen is the error budget used by Google’s Site Reliability Engineering.
 Counterintuitively, budgeting for a certain amount of failure can reduce the overall amount of failure because such a budget can create incentives for employees to reduce organisation-level risk.
-But such a policy only works if it comes from the leadership of the organisation.
+But it only works if it’s supported by the leadership of the organisation.